Police officer dismissed for sending racist and sexualised WhatsApp messages

 The messages, sent while on duty, contained material which was also sectarian, racist and homophobic

-A police officer in Northern Ireland has been sacked after sending “highly inappropriate and offensive” messages via WhatsApp.
+A police officer in has been sacked after sending “highly inappropriate and offensive” messages via WhatsApp.

 The office of the Police Ombudsman said the messages, which were sent while the officer was on duty, contained material which was sectarian, racist, homophobic, anti-semitic, misogynistic and sexualised.